 The PEI Community Advisory Board is composed of Community Members, and individuals from Community-Based Organizations, Birthing Hospitals, Birthing Centers, Non-Governmental Organizations and Local County Government.

-Community Advisory Board members meet bi-monthly to focus on interventions to reduce Black Maternal and Infant death and disease, and ensure the performance measures of interventions meet community needs.
+Community Advisory Board members meet quarterly to focus on interventions to reduce Black Maternal and Infant death and disease, and ensure the performance measures of interventions meet community needs.

-Meetings are held from 2:30 p.m. to 4:30 p.m. the second Fridays of January, March, May, July, September, and November.
-Meetings are currently being held virtually to facilitate social distancing,
+Meetings are held from 2:30 p.m. to 4:30 p.m. the second Fridays of July (9th), October (8th), January (14th), and February (16th).
+Meetings are currently being held virtually to facilitate social distancing.

 To join the Perinatal Equity Initiative Community Advisory Board, please email: Josephine.Smedley@sdcounty.ca.gov.